The Shady Side Of Kamala Harris

 "I believe a child going without an education is tantamount to a crime, so I decided I was going to start prosecuting parents for truancy," Harris said in a 2010 speech.
 She doubled down in 2011 during her inaugural address as California DA, "So, we are putting parents on notice.
 If you fail in your responsibility to your kids, we are going to work to make sure you face the full force and consequences of the law."

-Harris admits she personally prosecuted 20 families under this policy, according to The Washington Post, but has repeatedly denied anyone went to jail.
+Harris admitted she personally prosecuted 20 families under this policy, according to The Washington Post, but has repeatedly denied anyone went to jail.
 But that's not exactly true.
 While no one in San Francisco went inside while Harris was district attorney, she pushed for her anti-truancy policy to go statewide — which it did in 2011.
-The law called for up to a $2000 fine and a year in prison for parents of kids who missed more than 10% of school days with no excuse.
-Dozens of families were charged under this law, and though records aren't thorough, at least 7 parents went to jail under Harris' initiative.
+The law called for up to a $2,000 fine and a year in prison for parents of kids who missed more than 10% of school days with no excuse.
+Dozens of families were charged under this law, and though records aren't thorough, at least seven parents went to jail under Harris' initiative.
 Her "careful" claims to the contrary were given "two Pinocchios" by The Washington Post.

 Did Kamala Harris whine about her Vogue cover?